jeromelebel/MongoHub-Mac/README.markdown

     - Can change font and colors in the json editor and font https://github.com/jeromelebel/MongoHub-Mac/issues/135
     - cmd-w should close the current tab https://github.com/jeromelebel/MongoHub-Mac/issues/119
     - Better support for tunneling with replica set/sharding
-    - Can copy/past mongodb URL
+    - Can copy/past mongodb URI https://github.com/jeromelebel/MongoHub-Mac/issues/108

 ** Beta **